BraidenPsiuk/pinephone.js/.github/README.md

-## Developing JavaScript Apps for Mobile Linux Devices:
+## Developing Apps for Mobile Linux Devices in JavaScript:

 ### Current PinePhone Apps
 Many of the currently available applications that run on PinePhones weren't designed specifically for mobile devices.
 They can be desktop applications which were updated to be more adaptive and therefore mobile-friendly through the use of libraries such as [Gnome's libhandy](https://gitlab.gnome.org/GNOME/libhandy).
 Many of them are being written in C, C++, or Rust.
 The PinePhone community offers several ways to get started writing apps.
 Initially, you'll likely be faced with choosing a framework, such as GTK (Typically found on Phosh or Gnome-Mobile), or the KDE frameworks which utilize QT (common on Plasma Mobile).

 Your choice of framework isn't really that critical to the end-user, as most apps will build and run perfectly fine under any mobile Linux environment.
 You can basically just choose the framework that works best for you.
 When it comes to JavaScript, here are just three options to consider, with Node-GTK being my personal recommendation.

-### Choices for Developing Mobile Linux Apps with JavaScript
+### Framework / Library Choices for Developing Mobile Linux Apps with JavaScript
  - [Node-GTK](https://github.com/romgrk/node-gtk) - If you prefer working entirely in JavaScript and don't want to ship an entire browser, [Node-GTK](https://github.com/romgrk/node-gtk) might be a great solution for you.
 It offers bindings to GTK 3 and 4, allows use of WebGTK (and therefore WebGL/GPU), and lets you make use of npm modules (something gjs does not offer).
 As it is GTK-based, you can build front-ends using Glade and all apps built with Node-GTK will feel right at home with other apps in Phosh or Gnome-mobile.
  - [Tauri](https://github.com/tauri-apps/tauri) - Seems like a good step in the right direction, as it is much lighter than Electron.
 Tauri apps will likely not feel very at-home next to other PinePhone apps though, as it doesn't use GTK or QT styling.
  - [Electron](https://github.com/electron/electron) - Definitely seen as an attractive option for JS devs, due to how simple it is to start developing, testing, and packaging.
 But Electron has **many** downsides which need to be considered.
 It relies on Chromium, leading to large app bundle sizes and high memory usage.
 Many end users don't like the idea of Chromium (owned by Google) being a requirement for their app to work.
 It can also cause your app to feel downright sluggish, especially on devices like the original PinePhone with it's limited memory.